-You may wonder how quality content is related to Bounce rate but I’ll explain.
+You may wonder how quality content relates to Bounce rate, but I’ll explain.

 On the other hand, when a reader does not find your article useful, do you think they’ll be keen to read another?
-Most likely no.
+Most likely not.

-Although there are many things that make up what we call “quality content” but here are a few things to keep in mind:
+Although there are many things that makeup what we call “quality content”, here are a few things to keep in mind:

 - Does your content match the intended search intent of readers?
-If no, readers would be so quick to bounce off your page.
+If not, readers would be so quick to bounce off your page.

 - Is your content genuinely unique?
-If no, readers would find every opportunity to exit your page.
+If not, readers would find every opportunity to exit your page.

 - Are your content well-structured and “skimmable”?
-Learn to highlight or bolden main points in your article.
-Also, structure your content in a logical subheadings and bullet list when possible especially in the conclusion part.
+Learn to highlight or bolden the main points in your article.
+Also, structure your content in logical subheadings and bullet lists, especially in the conclusion part.

-All of these leave lasting impression in the heart of a reader and so it’ll be easier for them want to carry out another action on your site, hence, improving Bounce rate.
+All of these leave lasting impressions in a reader’s heart, so it’ll be easier for them to want to carry out another action on your site, hence, improving the Bounce rate.